Key RE People: Staff, teachers, teams and helpers

 Director of Lifespan Religious Exploration (DLRE)

 The DLRE oversees and organizes the fellowship's numerous RE programs for children, youth and adults.
-She provides leadership for the Children and Youth Committee as it carries out RE program activities, trains and supports RE teachers, and advocates for children throughout AUUF programming.
-She assists and collaborates with various ministry teams and committees as they carry out fellowship functions and activities.
+They provide leadership for the Children and Youth Committee as it carries out RE program activities, trains and supports RE teachers, and advocates for children throughout AUUF programming.
+They assist and collaborate with various ministry teams and committees as they carry out fellowship functions and activities.

 The DLRE's office is located downstairs at the AUUF facility.
-Typical work hours during the school year (late August through June): Sundays 9:00 a.m. to 3:00 p.m.; Mondays, Wednesdays, Thursdays and Fridays 11:00 a.m. to 5:00 p.m.
-The RE office is generally closed on Tuesdays and Saturdays.
-She can be reached at the Fellowship ― (907) 248- 3737 ― during these hours.
+Typical work hours during the school year (late August through June): Sundays 9:00 a.m. to 3:00 p.m.; Tuesday through Fridays 10:00 a.m. to 3:00 p.m.
+The RE office is generally closed on Mondays and Saturdays.
+They can be reached at the Fellowship ― (907) 248- 3737 x 3 ― during these hours.
 Please feel free to call with any questions, concerns or suggestions.

 RE Support Teams

 Children & Youth Religious Exploration Committee